-- UK priority habitats and species, especially those most characteristic of the area - The significance of the local resource in the national context - The opportunity available to enhance the local resource and contribute towards national targets - Local decline rates and local rarity - Local threats to the habitat or species - The degree of habitat fragmentation and the viability of the remaining fragments - The importance of the habitat for key species - Local distinctiveness habitats or species used to raise the profile of Local Biodiversity Action Plan work within the plan area
+- · UK priority habitats and species, especially those most characteristic of the area - The significance of the local resource in the national context - The opportunities available to enhance the local resource and contribute towards national targets - Local decline rates and local rarity - Local threats to the habitat or species - The degree of habitat fragmentation and the viability of the remaining fragments - The importance of the habitat for key species - · Local distinctiveness habitats or species used to raise the profile of local biodiversity action plan work within the plan area

-A review of habitats and species was carried out for the previous Lee Valley Regional Park BAP (2000) following the guidance published by the UK Biodiversity Steering Group.
+A review of habitats and species was carried out for the previous Lee Valley Regional Park Biodiversity Action Plan (2000) following the guidance published by the UK Biodiversity Steering Group.
 This resulted in a list of habitats and species of conservation concern being drawn up, these habitats and species are still valid for the valley and it is considered important to continue the work of the previous document whilst also reviewing if any additions should be made.

 The species review undertaken for this revision highlighted the difficulty in effectively evaluating any temporal changes in spatial distribution or rarity; however this piece of work should provide a baseline upon which further studies can be undertaken in the future.
-Actions for species monitoring will be taken forward through the individual Action Plans.
+Actions for species monitoring will be taken forward through the individual action plans.

-Priority Habitats
+Priority habitats

-The priority habitats in the Lee Valley Regional Park BAP (2000) largely reflected the importance of the mosaic of wetland habitats upon which the wildlife of the Lee Valley Regional Park depends and the reasons for their selection remain valid today.
-However, whilst the wetland habitats within the Park are certainly the most important in a national and international context, the scope of the action plans was reviewed using the criteria below to take into account the opportunities for delivering targets that can contribute towards new UK and regional priorities, this is shown in Table Four.
+The priority habitats in the Lee Valley Regional Park Biodiversity Action Plan (2000) largely reflected the importance of the mosaic of wetland habitats upon which the wildlife of Lee Valley Regional Park depends and the reasons for their selection remain valid today.
+However, whilst the wetland habitats within the park are certainly the most important in a national and international context, the scope of the action plans was reviewed using the criteria below to take into account the opportunities for delivering targets that can contribute towards new UK and regional priorities, this is shown in Table 4.